pytorch/ignite/docs/source/quickstart.rst

 -----------

 Now let's break up the code and review it in details.
-In the first 4 lines we define our model, training and validation datasets (as :class:`torch.utils.data.DataLoader <https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader>`_), optimizer and loss function:
+In the first 4 lines we define our model, training and validation datasets (as `torch.utils.data.DataLoader<https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader>`_), optimizer and loss function:

 .. code-block:: python